aleksfadini/na-my-file-docs-alpha/index.md

 ## Getting Started

-To get started with the file upload and management system, please refer to the documentation repository (na-my-file-docs) for detailed instructions on setting up the development environment, configuring the necessary dependencies, and deploying the application.
+To get started with the file upload and management system, please refer to the [Quickstart Guide] (quickstart.md) for detailed instructions on setting up the development environment, configuring the necessary dependencies, and deploying the application.
 The documentation also provides examples and guides on how to use the various features and functionalities of the system.

 ## Contributing